rails/rails/guides/source/active_record_validations.md

 ### `absence`

-This helper validates that the specified attributes are absent.
+This validator validates that the specified attributes are absent.
 It uses the [`Object#present?`][] method to check if the value is neither nil nor a blank string - that is, a string that is either empty or consists of whitespace only.